Bill to boost transparency

 This is particularly in auditing public accounts and related financial matters.

-Prof Prasad emphasized that the Bill will further strengthen the integrity and independence of the Auditor General’s Office.
+Prof Prasad emphasised that the Bill will further strengthen the integrity and independence of the Auditor General’s Office.

 Stream the best of Fiji on VITI+.
 Anytime.
 Anywhere.